VictorLiwentao/Pet-Adoption-Database-System/doc/Database Design.md

 ### Purpose of the Query
 The goal of this query is to determine how many adoption requests each shelter has received, by counting all the requests submitted for pets associated with each shelter.
 ### Real-world Impact
-This query provides valuable operational insight for shelter management.
 It helps identify which shelters are attracting the most interest from potential adopters.
 Such data can be used to:

-Evaluate and improve marketing effectiveness

 Allocate resources more efficiently (e.g., staff, funding, veterinary care)

-Understand adoption demand patterns across locations
+Understand adoption demand patterns across different locations

 Recognize shelters that may need additional support due to low engagement
 ### SQL Concepts Used